Azure/azure-docs-sdk-java/docs-ref-conceptual/jdk/java-jdk-install.md

 ---
 # Mandatory fields.
-title: Install the Azul Zulu JDKs for Azure development
+title: Install the Azul Zulu JDK for Azure and Azure Stack
 description: How to install the Azul Zulu Java Development Kits (JDKs) for Azure development with Windows, Linux, and Mac
 author: erickson-doug
 manager: douge